Vixen (comics): Fighting crime

 Vixen made only two appearances as a solo crime fighter: once fighting poachers in India and once fighting against the techno-psycho criminal Admiral Cerebrus.
 She was a reluctant hero until the Justice League of America was reorganized by Aquaman.
 She applied for full-time League membership and was accepted.
 During her time with the JLA, the totem was taken from her by General Maksai, who still sought its power.
 The totem would only grant its full power to those who would use it to protect the innocent, and it caused Maksai to be transformed into a raging beast.
 Maksai died in battle with Vixen.
 When the team faced the killer android Amazo, Vixen and several of her teammates were beaten into unconsciousness and then left bound and gagged in a walled-off pit.
 Vixen saved the lives of herself and her fellow Leaguers by using her powers to shatter her bonds and dig to freedom.
-Vixen continued with that particular incarnation of the JLA until two members were killed, Steel and Vibe, and it was disbanded by the Martian Manhunter.
-Vixen's connection to the "Red" also allows her to combine the abilities of multiple animals, once holding onto the morphogenetic traits of an entire forest.
+Vixen continued with that particular incarnation of the JLA until her teammates, Steel and Vibe, were killed, leading to Martian Manhunter disbanding the team.

-Vixen's claws/nails are particularly sharp and tough, enabling her to rend through a variety of substances, such as fabric, wood, cinder block and even soft metals with ease.
-Her claws are magically enhanced and have drawn blood from individuals who are considered highly resistant to damage or near invulnerable like Geo-Force, Despero, and Pre-Crisis Superman.

-Occasionally, she has been known to physically transform into animals—for example, she has shapeshifted into a gray wolf, a great horned owl, and a cougar.
-Vixen can also assume a hybrid form, in which she maintains her humanoid form but with certain animal adaptations, like when she took on the gills, fins, and missing eyes of a blind cavefish in JSA Classified and later shapeshifted into a humanoid wolf (retaining the cave fish's blindness).
-Vixen also has the ability to communicate with animals and can override the natural predator/prey instinct found in most wild animals.

-While the full extent of Vixen's control over the morphogenetic field is unknown, she has on occasion drawn pure energy from it and displayed this energy as a force field and energy constructions.
-While in cooperation with Animal Man and the woman known as Tristess, she helped to create an entire universe.